idmaksim/github_manager_api/README.md

 # GitHub Management API

 ## Project Description

 This project is an API for managing your GitHub repositories.
-It allows you to perform various actions such as creating, updating, deleting repositories, managing issues, pull requests, and more, all through a convenient RESTful interface.
+It allows you to perform various actions such as creating, updating, deleting repositories and more, all through a convenient RESTful interface.
 The API is built using FastAPI, making it fast, reliable, and easy to use.

 ## Features
 - **Repository Management**: Create, update, and delete repositories.